CleverCloud/keras-example/README.md

 > You need to have a *Python Runner* application in https://dashboard.clevergrid.io *(see the section : Create an application on Clever Grid)*

-> <APP_ID> can be find on the *overview* page
+> <APP_ID> can be find on the application *overview* page

 1. add your clever grid application repository to you current git project :

        git remote add clever git+ssh://git@ppush-clevergrid-clevercloud-customers.services.clever-cloud.com/<YOUR_APP_ID>.git

     > note the <YOUR_APP_ID> field

-1. Set environment variable needed :
+1. Set environment variables needed :

-   * From Clever Grid Console
+   * In the *Environment Variables* menu under our Application menu in the clever grid console

    OR

-   * Whit the clever Client :
+   * Whit the clever CLI (Command Line tools) :

          clever env set BUCKET_RESULT demo-painting-test-results
          clever env set BUCKET_SOURCE demo-painting-test-source